Aliabdo6/dog_vision/README.md

 ## Usage

-1. **Set up the environment:** Install the required libraries.
+1. **Set up the environment:** Install the required libraries as mentioned above.
-2. **Prepare the dataset:** Download the dog breed dataset and place it in the appropriate directory.
+2. **Prepare the dataset:** Download the dog breed dataset from the Stanford Dogs Dataset and place it in the appropriate directory.
-3. **Run the notebook:** Execute the notebook cells to train the model, evaluate its performance, and make predictions.
+3. **Run the notebook:** Open the `end-to-end-dog-vision.ipynb` notebook, which contains the full pipeline for data preprocessing, training the model, and making predictions.
-4. **Customize:** Modify the code to experiment with different models, hyperparameters, and data augmentation techniques.
+4. **Customize:** Modify the model, data preprocessing steps, or hyperparameters to experiment with different setups.

 ## Dataset

-The dataset used in this project is the [Stanford Dogs Dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/).
-Download the dataset and extract it to the `data/` directory.
+The project uses the [Stanford Dogs Dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/), which contains images of 120 different dog breeds.
+You can download the dataset and extract it into the `data/` directory.

 ## Model Architecture

-The model architecture is based on a Convolutional Neural Network (CNN) with the following layers:

-- Convolutional layers
-- MaxPooling layers
-- Dropout layers
+The architecture used in this project is based on a pre-trained MobileNetV2 for feature extraction, followed by a few dense layers for classification.
+Transfer learning is applied to leverage the knowledge from MobileNetV2, which was pre-trained on the ImageNet dataset.

+Key components:
+- **Convolutional base:** Pre-trained MobileNetV2.
-- Dense (Fully connected) layers
+- **Custom layers:** Dense layers for classification.
+- **Optimizer:** Adam optimizer.
+- **Loss function:** Categorical cross-entropy.

 ## Results

-The model achieves an accuracy of XX% on the validation set after YY epochs.
-Detailed results and training history can be found in the `results/` directory.
+- The model achieves an accuracy of **XX%** on the validation set.
+- Detailed performance metrics and visualizations of training history can be found in the `results/` directory or generated from the notebook.

 ## Contributing

 Contributions are welcome!
-Please create a pull request or submit an issue for any bugs, features, or improvements.
+Feel free to submit issues or create pull requests for improvements, features, or bug fixes.

 ## License